 Tides4fishing allows you to make tide predictions for Ayr years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first low tide was at 4:00 h and the next low tide will be at 16:35 h.
-The first high tide was at 11:15 h and the next high tide will be at 23:15 h.
+In the high tide and low tide chart, we can see that the first high tide was at 6:00 h and the next high tide will be at 19:10 h.
+The only low tide of the day will be at 12:25 h.

-The lunar phase is a Waning Crescent.
-Today we had 7 hours and 57 minutes of sun.
-The solar transit was at 12:05 h and the length of time the moon will be visible will be 9 hours and 22 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 10 hours and 35 minutes of sun.
+The solar transit is at 12:31 h and the length of time the moon will be visible will be 15 hours and 33 minutes.

-The tidal coefficient today is 88, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 91 to end the day with a tidal coefficient of 92.
-The tide heights today are 0.7 m, 3.2 m, 0.7 m and 3.2 m.
+The tidal coefficient today is 42, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 45 to end the day with a tidal coefficient of 49.
+The tide heights today are 2.7 m, 1.0 m and 2.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ayr which is of 3.7 m and a minimum height of -0.1 m.

 Tide timetable for Ayr.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: